 God is present in every aspect of our daily lives.
 He did not create the world as an experiment, step back, and watch what would happen.
-He is intimately involved; and as Muslims we are called by the Quran and the example of the Prophet Muhammad (PBUH) to always be aware of God’s presence.
+He is intimately involved; and as Muslims we are called by the Quran and the example of the Prophet Muhammad (PBUH) to always make dhikr and be aware of God’s presence.

 Likewise, God created humans with free will, expressed primarily in our ability to accept or reject His messages and commands.
 You don’t have to pray, fast, or give charity; but not doing so will mean paying the consequences in both this life and the next.

 The balance between free will and the ever-presence and dominance of God’s power is one that has perplexed scholars of theology for centuries.
 Different schools of thought formed around each position and were in existence before the coming of Islam with the ancient Greeks.

 Over time Muslims, as we are also called to do in the Quran, developed a middle path; we accept both the ultimate power of God’s will as well as humanity’s ability (and necessity) to shape our own destiny.

 In our current world, where individuality reigns triumphant over all other concerns, the importance of maintaining that balance has become ever the more critical.

 The Quran has provided us with the key to resetting the scales and bringing our lives back to where they should be.
 Through the practice, known as Dhikr, or the remembrance of God, we can help train our minds and spirits to avoid obstacles to our faith and guide us back to the Straight Path of Islam.

 Dhikr takes many shapes and forms.
 This article outlines just some of the ways that each of us can incorporate remembrance into our daily lives.